(Disclosure: Some of the links below may be affiliate links)

 What I liked

-I really liked The Millionaire Next Door.
+I liked The Millionaire Next Door.
 It is very well written and is very interesting.
 It was a very nice source of information to see how the millionaires were living.
 You can read what jobs they are doing.
 What is especially good about this book is the amount of research that has been done by the authors.
 Every point they make is well documented.
 There many examples throughout the book for each affirmation about the millionaires.

 It shows that by living frugally, well below your means, you can become a millionaire.
-The examples that are set in the book can really help you towards this goal.
+The examples that are set in the book can help you with this goal.
 Frugality is at the essence of the Financial Independence and Retire Early (FIRE) movement.
 And most FIRE bloggers have read and liked this book.

 What I did not like

 Another thing I did not like is that some chapters are going into too many details and examples.
 They insist upon themselves even when the point of the chapter is simple.
 For instance, the part about the cars of the millionaires.
-There is really no need for so many details.
+There is no need for so many details.
 And also the chapter about Economic Outpatient Care that had way too many examples.

 One other thing that is missing from this book is some global information.
 Only millionaires from the United States have been taken into account for this study.
 I can understand that this is already a huge work.
 But some information about how this is different in other countries would be great.
 The authors have collected data for many years.
 They could have collected some smaller samples in other countries as well.
-Or cited other research for them.
+Or they could have cited other research for them.
 If you are from the United States, you do not have to worry about this point.

 - If you want to read more about books, you can take a look at the best personal finance books I have read.